shoutem/shoutem.github.io/_posts/1-1-5-CreatingScreen.md

 }
 ```

 Redux action creator `navigateTo`, provided by Shoutem, opens new screen in application.
 It accepts [Shoutem route object](/docs/coming-soon) as the only argument.
 Property `screen` holds an absolute reference for the screen that should be opened once shortcut is clicked.
-Since we exported name `RestaurantsList` inside `screens` exported object in `app/index.js`, our screen has `developer.restaurants.RestaurantsList` name.
-However, since we're referencing something that is defined in our extension, we can also use helper `ext` function that was created in `app/const.js` file.
-This function returns **absolute name** for the extension part which is passed as its first argument.
+Since we exported name `RestaurantsList` inside `screens` exported object in `app/index.js`, our screen has `developer.restaurants.RestaurantsList` `name`.
+However, since we're referencing something that is defined in our extension, we can also use helper function `ext` that was created in `app/const.js` file.
+This function returns **absolute name** for the extension part which is passed as its first argument, or `extension name` if no argument is passed.

 Upload the extension: